iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

     ; now we return false, which evals as false without error
     #f )

-Calling it with any arguments is now safe, no error is produced.
+Calling it with any arguments is now safe; no error is produced.

 .. code:: scheme